kodekage/JuniorHub/readme.md

 ## JuniorHub

-JuniorHub is an open source writer community for Junior developers with the promise of helping them scale to senior level on a keystroke at a time.
+JuniorHub is an open source writer community for Junior developers with the promise of helping them scale to senior level one keystroke at a time.

 ## Testing Locally